The Young Stars & Star Formation group at the

 regions at optical, infrared, X-ray, and sub-mm wavelengths.

 The main areas of research are currently:

-stellar winds, and, finally, supernova explosions.
-Studies of the
+by ionizing radiation, stellar winds, and, finally, supernova explosions.
+Studies of the stellar populations and

 for the formation of planetary systems, and the evolution of